Authentication

 - Auto-generated AuthUI client components (see

-) - Hooks for accessing the current user
+src/auth) - Hooks for accessing the current user

 Email-Verified Auth (default)